sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 ### VI.
 Recommendations:

-A PoC (Proof of Concept) is required for issues in any of the following categories to avoid placing the burden of proof on the judge:
+A PoC (Proof of Concept) is recommended for issues in any of the following categories to avoid placing the burden of proof on the judge:

 - Non-obvious issues with complex vulnerabilities or attack paths
 - Issues with non-trivial input constraints, to demonstrate the attack is feasible despite them